BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <br/>

 <p>
-    Later in life, I decided that technology and entrepreneurship are necessary, but not sufficient.
+    Later in life, I decided that technology is necessary, but not sufficient.
 </p>

 <br/>